fivequarters/fusebit.io/src/_blog/_posts/github-oauth-apps.md

 #### Available endpoints

-If you want to know what requests a GitHub App authenticated as an installation can perform, you can read more about it [here]( https://docs.github.com/en/rest/overview/endpoints-available-for-github-apps)
+If you want to know what requests a GitHub App authenticated as an installation can perform, you can read more about it on [GitHub]( https://docs.github.com/en/rest/overview/endpoints-available-for-github-apps)

 ### Real-world examples